-During the year the Group had a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd, both of which were dormant for the period.
-These joint arrangements are accounted for as joint operations.
-Subsequent to the year end the Joint Venture Agreement and Shareholder Agreement in respect of these entities have been terminated by mutual consent.
+At 1 July 2022, the Group had a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd. These joint arrangements were accounted for as joint operations.
+During the year the Joint Venture Agreement and Shareholder Agreement in respect of these entities have been terminated by mutual consent and the entities deregistered.

-The Group's share of the underlying assets and liabilities as at 30 June 2022 and 2021 and revenues and expenses of the joint operations for the year ended 30 June 2022 and 2021, which are proportionally consolidated in the consolidated financial statements, are not material.
+The Group's share of the underlying assets and liabilities as at 30 June 2023 and 2022 and revenues and expenses of the joint operations for the year ended 30 June 2023 and 2022, which are proportionally consolidated in the consolidated financial statements, are not material.